The Domestic Violence Cycle

 The abuser tries to win the victim back by making promises of changing, going to counselling, giving up drugs or alcohol, buying gifts for the victim, and begging her to stay.

-You can find further information on the domestic violence cycle on the Queensland Police and About.com websites.
+You can find further information on the domestic violence cycle on the About.com website.